Levant-vACC/Levant-vACC-library/docs/Pilots/Baghdad/Arriving Aircraft.md

 |    190 kts    |                Until 10 DME               |
 |    160 kts    |                Until 4 DME                |

-All speed restrictions must be adhered to as accurately as possible.
+All speed recommendations should try to be followed, restrictions placed by ATC **must take priority** over these recommended speeds.
 Aircraft unable to comply with these restrictions must notify ATC in advance and specify the speeds they can maintain.
 Pilots should also inform ATC if circumstances require a speed adjustment for any reason.

 To ensure accurate spacing, pilots are requested to comply with speed adjustments as promptly as practicable, considering their operational constraints.